4 Success Habits to Maximize Your Potential

 Where Does Our Success Come From?
 Our Habits…

 However we define success, our habits determine our fate.
-Habits are behaviors that work repeatedly and are reinforced.
+Reinforce your habits by repetition.
+Consequently, this creates new powerful behaviors.
 Our state of mind is supported by good habits and vice versa.
 Regardless of the outcome and whether it’s positive or negative, we do things the way we do because we receive reinforcement and even satisfaction from our behaviors.
 Smoking is a habit that some people acquire.
 The initial reinforcement for smoking may be that it “calms my nerves” or “makes me look cool.”
-After I smoke for a period of time, it becomes part of me.
-Eventually, I’m stuck with the habit, and I may even forget the original reasons for adopting the behavior.
+After I smoke for a while, it becomes part of me.
+Eventually, I am stuck with the habit, and I may even forget the original reasons for adopting the behavior.
 Work practices are formed the same way.

 Success Habit #1